-The Executive Director has the authority to determine that the PHA is not bound by the decision of the hearing officer because the PHA was not required to provide a hearing, the decision exceeded the authority of the hearing officer, the decision conflicted with or contradicted HUD regulations, requirements, or the decision was otherwise contrary to federal, state, or local laws.
+The Executive Director has the authority to determine that the PHA is not bound by the decision of the hearing officer because the PHA was not required to provide a hearing, the decision exceeded the authority of the hearing officer, the decision conflicted with or contradicted the HUD regualtions, requirements, or the decision was otherwise contrary to federal, state, or local laws.

-In such a case, the PHA will send a "Notice of Final Decision" to the PHA and the participant on the same day.
-The "Notice of Final Decision" will be sent by first-class mail and/or e-communication.
+In such a case, the Executive Director will mail a "Notice of Final Decision" to the PHA and the participant on the same day.
+The "Notice of Final Decision" will be sent by first-class mail.
 A copy of this notice will be maintained in the PHA's file.
-Refer to the external Communications Manual for the PHA's current communication strategy.